 Born in Winchester and growing up in Dorset, England.
 Joe first picked up a drum stick at the age of 4 when his father who owned a drum kit used to play and record music himself.
 After seven years of teaching himself, Joe started taking up lessons at the age of eleven and went on to pass his Trinity Grade Eight exam with a distinction in 2017 when he was seventeen years old.
 He currently resides in Birmingham, U.K. and devotes his time equally between the U.K. and France.
-His band and sessions work is predominantly in the U.K., and his family residency is in Lauzun.
-In France he teaches young students how to play the drums and works part time as a teaching assistant at The Old School.
+His band and sessions work is predominantly in the U.K., and his family residency is in Lauzun, France.
+Whenever he works in France, he teaches young students how to play the drums and has previously worked as a part time teaching assistant at The Old School.
 When not in France, Joe continues to teach his students online.
 Joe also has experience playing as numerous local venues around Dorset with his previous covers band.

 Whilst growing up, Joe has worked with some top professional players in the music industry, where he develop his technical skills and technique as he progressed through his teens and into his early 20s.
 One of these musicians includes John Roberts who is best known as the drummer for The Blockheads and has worked for Mark Knopfler on a number of occasions.
 John has described Joe as:

 “Always totally dependable, because of his amazing time keeping, groove, chops and feel.”
 For more information on Joe’s testimonials, please visit the testimonial page.